-Some exterior lamps and the interior lights turn on briefly at night when the Remote Keyless Entry (RKE) transmitter is pressed.
-The lights turn off immediately when POWER \circlearrowleft is pressed or automatically after a brief period.
+Some exterior lamps and the interior lights turn on briefly at night when the Remote Keyless Entry (RKE) transmitter a is pressed.
+The lights turn off immediately when POWER \bigcirc is pressed or automatically after a brief period.

 Exit Lighting